Binge Eating Disorder

 - eating alone due to shame and embarrassment

-Binge eating can lead to obesity and severe medical complications such as heart problems and diabetes.
 Binge eating disorder can also be associated with psychological problems such as depression.

 For more information or to make an appointment: